SETS-Interviews/hc-20200330/README.md

 Captain Phillips
 Cloud Atlas

-Example of director search and results:
+Example of director search and results - Search an director's name and returns all movies that he/she has worked on.

 $ cli director Steven Spielberg